decentralized-identity/keri/docs/Q-and-A-Security.md

 ## *Q: What is KAACE?
 The primary purpose of the KA2CE algorithm is to protect the controller’s ability to promulgate the authoritative copy of its key event history despite external attack.
 This includes maintaining a sufficient degree of availability such that any validator may obtain an authoritative copy on demand.

-## ***Q: Each DLT has a strategy that has been vetted and tested, often with billions of dollars at stake.
+## **Q: Each DLT has a strategy that has been vetted and tested, often with billions of dollars at stake.
 With KERI, the witness strategy seems disturbingly variable?

+The witness strategy is variable by design.
+To which extend this disturbs depends on assertions.

+KERI doesn't give similar guarantees then a DLT.
+For an identifier system you don't need all that a DLT gives, you can do an identifier system without a DLT.
+All you need is what KERI gives.
+And then we define what KERI gives both the similarities and the unsimilaries In excruciating detail.
+And it is not true that a witness structure must do what a DLT does.
+It's much much simpler, which has been explained in []()

 {TBW prio 1}